-The securities are perpetual and confer a right to receive distribution payments.
+The \$160 million securities are perpetual and confer a right to receive distribution payments.
 Such distributions are payable semi-annually in arrear unless the Company, at its sole discretion, elect to defer any distribution in accordance with the conditions of the securities.
-The rates of distribution applicable to the securities are as follows:

-- (i) for the \$150 million perpetual capital securities, from May 5, 2017 to May 5, 2022 (the "First Reset Date") at 4.650% per annum; from the First Reset Date to May 5, 2027 (the "Step-Up Date") at the applicable Reset Distribution Rates as defined in the conditions of the securities; and from the Step-Up Date to each subsequent reset date occurring on each date falling every five years after the Step-Up Date with each such date, a "Reset Date", the applicable Reset Distribution Rate as defined in the conditions of the securities. - (ii) for the \$160 million perpetual capital securities, from October 22, 2019 to October 22, 2024 (the "First Reset Date") at 4.40% per annum; from the First Reset Date to October 22, 2029 (the "Step-Up Date") at the applicable Reset Distribution Rates as defined in the conditions of the securities; and from the Step-Up Date to each subsequent reset date occurring on each date falling every five years after the Step-Up Date with each such date, a "Reset Date", the applicable Reset Distribution Rate as defined in the conditions of the securities.
+The rate of distribution applicable from October 22, 2019 to October 22, 2024 (the "First Reset Date") is 4.40% per annum; from the First Reset Date to October 22, 2029 (the "Step-Up Date") at the applicable Reset Distribution Rate as defined in the conditions of the securities; and from the Step-Up Date to each subsequent reset date occurring on each date falling every five years after the Step-Up Date with each such date, a "Reset Date", the applicable Reset Distribution Rate as defined in the conditions of the securities.

 The securities constitute direct, unsecured and subordinated obligations of the Company and rank pari passu and without any preference or priority among themselves.
-The securities may be redeemed at the option of the Company on May 5, 2022 or October 22, 2024, as applicable, or on any distribution payment date thereafter and otherwise upon the occurrence of certain redemption events specified in the conditions of the securities.
+The securities may be redeemed at the option of the Company on October 22, 2024, or on any distribution payment date thereafter and otherwise upon the occurrence of certain redemption events specified in the conditions of the securities.